Freemans Bay: European settlement

-Industry and slums
+Freemans Bay is probably named after Captain William Hobson's secretary, James Stuart Freeman who apparently lived in the area.

 While settled as one of the earliest parts of the country by Europeans, the area was never seen as a desirable place to live.
 The rich favoured the other side of Queen Street, clustering around the governor's mansion (where the university is now located) and enjoying views of the harbour and Rangitoto, this was even referred to as the 'right side' of Queen Street.

 On the "wrong side of Queen Street" were located most of the smelly and noisy industries including the abattoir and the gasworks of the Auckland Gas Company.
 As well as brickworks, by 1883 the area was the location of nine shipyards, three sawmills, a brass and iron foundry, a glassworks, an asphalt works, as well as several coal and lime traders.
 Also found here were several public facilities like the city morgue, a night soil dump and from 1905 the city rubbish incinerator (known as the 'Destructor', which became Victoria Park Market and was rebranded as Victoria Park Village in 2017).

 Around these occupations were gathered some of the more modest houses in 19th century Auckland.
 Two land auctions in 1864 in this area were the "Brookville" estate (121 sites) and "Alma Place" (152 sites).
 The large number of building sites are probably an indication of the very small size of the building sections.
 These workers cottages were built very close together and often poorly constructed, sometimes being little better than hovels with dirt floors.
 Not all the housing in the area was so modest, however; on Franklin Road, which rises up the hill towards the Ponsonby ridge, were built larger houses, including several two storied houses, and in 1873 the street was beautified by the City Council by planting it with plane trees.
 Many of these larger houses subsequently became boarding establishments for male workers from the adjacent industries.

 In 1910 the average house for sale on Franklin Road was advertised for £736, while the average house in Victoria Road, Remuera, was considered worth £1279 at the time.

 In 1905 Victoria Park was created which included sports grounds, a sports pavilion and a children's playground.
 The playground equipment was donated by Mr John Court of the John Court Department Store.
 In 1909 a kindergarten for the local children was opened.
 It soon ran into financial problems, however, from which it was rescued by Dr John Logan Campbell.
 The brick building stood for many years unused, recently restored by Auckland Council and NZTA as part of the works around the Victoria Park Tunnel.
 During the 1918 flu epidemic, the sports pavilion was used as a depot for corpses awaiting transportation by rail to the city cemeteries.